“How do I go about choosing the right therapist?”

-If you would like to process trauma you have experienced, our art therapists at Solace Art Psychotherapy may be a good fit.
-We have extensive experience and are specialised in trauma-informed work.
+If you would like to process trauma you have experienced, our art psychotherapists at Solace Art Psychotherapy may be a good fit.
+We have extensive experience and specialise in trauma-informed work for youths and adults.

-Some forms of trauma include bullying in school, childhood physical abuse and death of a loved one.
+Some forms of trauma include bullying in school, childhood physical abuse, and the death of a loved one.
 We also help improve the quality of life for our clients who have frequent anger outbursts; poor relationships with family members; or struggling with self-esteem issues that may stem from past traumatic experiences.
-If you are curious to learn more, check out our post on how art therapy can heal trauma.
+If you are curious to learn more, check out our post on how art psychotherapy can heal trauma.

 Mental health practitioners are also bound by a duty of confidentiality to the client and are required to comply with their respective ethical guidelines and codes of conduct.
 You should assess the therapist’s practices regarding these as well.

 To fully benefit from the therapy sessions, it is important to feel comfortable with the therapy modality and the therapist themselves.

 At Solace, we strongly encourage new clients to attend one or two single sessions with our art psychotherapists before signing a package.
 We want our clients to commit to a package with us only when they are certain there is a good client-therapy and client-therapist fit.

 We cannot emphasise enough how a good client-therapy and client-therapist fit is essential to the effectiveness of therapy.
 Hence, if you are not comfortable with the therapist or therapy modality after 1-2 sessions, consider a different type of therapy and repeat steps 2 to 4.